“I think that’s what we all want. To be left alone to make our own decisions, even if they’re the wrong ones.”

-*** A copy of this book was kindly provided to me by Netgalley and HQ Digital in exchange for an honest review.
+*** A copy of this book was kindly provided to me by Netgalley and New Arcadia Publishing in exchange for an honest review.
 Thank you! ***

 I know that contemporary romance isn’t my typical genre, but I seem to be craving more contemporaries than usual lately and I do always love a food or travel element incorporated into the plot.
 Once I realized that Love Among The Recipes would have both, it sounded like a match made in heaven… Sadly, this blind date turned out to be mostly a disaster.
 I’ll try to explain briefly why below.

 First of all, I do have to say that I loved the travel element with its many sights of Paris.
 During this story, you will visit many many known and lesser known sights within the French capital and the descriptions really made the city come alive for me.
 It almost felt like I was walking through Paris exploring the city myself!
 The whole travel/cookbook combination is a brilliant idea and the way different recipes are combined with the different sights is probably the main reason I kept reading.
 It definitely does make you crave French food though!